 I feel helpless, torn in every direction at once.
 My only thoughts are a jumble of self-accusation and blaming for not being able to do anything.

-There’s no center, no me, just a scream of static.
+There’s no center, no me, just a scream like those grating emergency warning signals on TV or radio.
 Often I’m so lost in the noise that I can’t move and can only sit there feeling the pressure mount within.
 If I’m not so frozen, I’ll try to wear myself out physically, maybe running in place as fast I can or pounding on whatever is nearby.

 But literally trying to run away from anxiety or beat it out of my system never works for long.